careBT/carebt_core/docs/tutorial/simple_sequence.rst

 the ``ActionNode`` (``AddTwoNumbersAction``) implemented in the previous tutorial is reused and two additional ``ActionNodes`` are implemented.
 The first one (``CreateRandomNumberAction``) generates a random numer and provides it as output parameter.
-The second one (``PrintNumberAction``) prints the provided number as input parameter on standard output.
+The second one (``PrintNumberAction``) prints the, as input parameter, provided number on standard output.

 Create the ActionNodes and the SimpleSequence